Ignaciovga/btc-london-session-strategy/README.md

 * This project is intended for **research and educational purposes only**
 * It does **not** constitute financial advice
-* Results depend on data quality and assumptions made in execution logic
+* Results depend on data quality and execution assumptions

 ---